ephiv/ephiv/README.md

 ## hi

 - 🔭 i'm not working on anything right now
-- 🌱 i'm not currently looking to learn anything at the moment
+- 🌱 i've learnt the basics of C and aim to achieve mastery. i also want to start studying Rust, Go and maybe Jai
 - 🤔 i'm not currently looking for help right now
 - 📫 email: huan053660@gmail.com